stephengou/WebGL-Particle-System/README.md

 In this way, we discretized our space into DimX * DimY grids, and before our simulation begins, our program will loop through obstacles (both primitives and OBJ mesh) to generate the levelset.

 Using this way of collision detection, we sacrificed loading speed but greatly accelerated run-time collision detection, O(1) to be precise.

+Detailed analysis of the 2 different approach can be found in performance analysis.

 * Collision handling: